cepdnaclk/e17-3yp-Smart-Cradle/README.md

 # Smart Cradle

 ## An automated cradle which is controlled by a mobile application
-Available Features:
+* Available Features:
+<p>&nbsp;</p>
-  1.Swing the cradle
+1. Swing the cradle
-  2.Cry detection
+2. Cry detection
-  3.Play songs
+3. Play songs
-  4.Check the environment temperature
+4. Check the environment temperature
-  5.Switch on a fan
+5. Switch on a fan